phoenixframework/phoenix/guides/json_and_apis.md

 ### Request data is merged

-Since all data is merged under a single map, providing more than one source of data (such as both a path parameter and a JSON body, or a query parameter and a form), will result in **fields with the same name overriding eachother.**
+Since all data is merged under a single map, providing more than one source of data (such as both a path parameter and a JSON body, or a query parameter and a form), will result in **fields with the same name overriding each other.**

 The priority is as follows: `Path Parameters > Body (any kind) > Query Parameters`